AkshayVivekananda/AI-Gloves/README.md

 </div>
 <br>

 *Note: It is advisable to purchase from a wholesale electronics dealer for lower prices.
-We bought our components from SP Road Bangalore, Vishal Electronics.*
+We bought our components from  Vishal Electronics, SP Road, Bangalore.*
 **Location map**: [Vishal Electronics, SP Road Bangalore](https://maps.app.goo.gl/qmP8eU92v7zgoXFd9)

 <br>